ljavierrodriguez/api/docs/STRUCTURE.md

 - For sending emails: [Amazon Simple Email Service](https://aws.amazon.com/ses/) and the tempaltes are in /api/src/emails/
 - For testing we are using PHPUnit and the tests are located at /src/tests

+## Continuing Integration

+We are using [buddy.works](https://buddy.works/) for CI, it runs the migrations, then tests and if it succeds it pull from master into the production server.